 As they prepared to leave the ship around 7 a.m. the next morning, Ivello thanked Jak for trusting him with his secret, but said he wasn’t surprised.
 Jak questioned which part didn’t surprise him: being a spy, or being a screw-up.
 Ivello smiled and reassured him that it was the former, and wished him luck with his task.

 Splitting up at the city gates to avoid suspicion, Kayde relied on his natural talents to get past the guards, easily slipping into the morning crowd.
 As he neared the gatehouse to the Calabas, he called on the powers of his dragonmark to disguise himself.
 Unfortunately, finding that his mind and body were both exhausted and stressed from the events of the last couple of days, his magic rebelled, sending a jolt through his body and sapping his strength.
-Undeterred, he relied on his training yet again, and made it to the bank without incident.
-The dwarf at the desk showed no signs of being on the lookout for Kayde, and he was taken back to open his safe box which, to his relief, did contain a letter.
-Making his way to the Sivis station, he found another letter waiting for him as well, and started making his way back to the Kordenga to read and share them with the others.
+Undeterred, his training served him well, and he made it to the bank without incident.
+The dwarf at the desk showed no signs of being on the lookout for Kayde, and he was taken back to his safe box which, to his relief, did contain a letter.
+Continuing to the Sivis station, he found a letter waiting for him there as well, and started making his way back to the Kordenga to read and share them with the others.

 Behind the Scenes